-You can use the app to sign in to multiple Slack teams.
-Click your team name to open the Team Menu, then click Sign in to another team… to get started.
+You can use the app to sign in to multiple Slack workspaces.
+Click your workspace name in the top left to open the menu, then click Sign in to another workspace… to get started.

-If you’re signed into multiple teams, it’s easy to navigate between them using the Team Switcher sidebar.
-You can even use keyboard shortcuts Cmd 1, Cmd 2, and so on to quickly switch between teams you’re signed in to.
-Just drag and drop the team icons to reorder them.
+If you’re signed into multiple workspaces, it’s easy to navigate between them by clicking the workspace's icon in the sidebar on the left.
+You can even use keyboard shortcuts ⌘1, ⌘2, and so on to quickly switch between workspaces you’re signed in to.
+Just drag and drop the workspace icons to reorder them.

 Add Slack to your dock